SystemsApproach/ops/arch.rst

 The edge cloud, which in Aether is called ACE (Aether Connected Edge), is a Kubernetes-based cluster similar to the one shown in :numref:`Figure %s <fig-hw>` of Chapter 1.
-It consists of one or more server racks interconnected by a leaf-spine switching fabric, with an SDN control plane (denoted SD-Fabric) managing the fabric.
+It is a substrate that consists of one or more server racks interconnected by a leaf-spine switching fabric, with an SDN control plane (denoted SD-Fabric) managing the fabric.

 As shown in :numref:`Figure %s <fig-ace>`, ACE hosts two additional microservice-based subsystems on top of this substrate; they